alissaadams/CollectiveActionProblemSimulation/README.md

   * Relationship: With a higher value (better relationship) the probability of nations defecting decreases, which will result in a smaller likelihood of other nations defecting

 ## Plans for final revisions
 * Updating code to work with smaller number of players, possibly adjusting weights or base utility
+* Adjusting parts with mechanisms to show multiple rounds